 The first iOS was launched in June 2007, when the first generation iPhone was also released by Steve Jobs.
 Apple is constantly updating iOS to add new features on your Smartphone or tablet or actually improve the experience by tweaking existing apps and squashing any bugs.

+It is also designed for use with Apple’s multi-touch devices, the mobile OS supports input through direct manipulation.
+The system responds to various user gestures, such as pinching, tapping and swiping.
 Every new number labels each update, so it’s easy to work out which version your iPhone or iPad is currently using and whether you need to update your Apple device.

-iOS or Android for Business: Why You Should Say Yes to iOS!
+Why You Should Say Yes to iOS!

-Even though the number of apps on the android platform outnumbers iOS apps, the iOS apps offer unmatched quality, particularly in niches of media, children’s apps or games.
+• Even though the number of apps on the Android platform outnumbers iOS apps, the iOS apps offer unmatched quality, particularly in niches of media, children’s apps or games.

-HTML5 has all the potential to replace Flash to cater for the multimedia needs of users on the web.
-After all, it’s already a big thing on the web, and better support will definitely boost the usage of apple devices.
+• HTML5 has all the potential to replace Flash to cater for the multimedia needs of users on the web.
+After all, it’s already a big thing on the web, and better support will definitely boost the usage of Apple devices.

-iOS icons are much more appealing and pleasant, developers designed them aesthetically and some folders and apps show notifications even without logging in.
+• iOS icons are much more appealing and pleasant, developers designed them aesthetically and some folders and apps show notifications even without logging in.
 While in this area, Android suffers from limited capabilities.

-The Apple App store has long listings of apps which developers manage categorically.
+• The Apple App Store has long listings of apps which developers manage categorically.
 It shows iPhone and iPad apps differently in sections. iPad apps are specifically designed to suit tablets as they have larger screens.

-iOS is ahead in the race when it comes to power management.
+• iOS is ahead in the race when it comes to power management.
 One of the reasons is that iOS is very responsive to all third-party apps that run in the background.
-Battery life is one of the vital metrics to pay heed to when purchasing a smartphone.
-Apple surely provides its users with a better sense of satisfaction terms to it and a lot of people vouch for it in their purchasing of a cell phone.

-Apple devices have advanced functionalities and higher processor speeds with huge storage so that iPhone users can use small and feature-rich applications that were developed using Human Interface Guidelines used for iOS development.
+Apple surely provides its users with a better sense of satisfaction, and a lot of people vouch for it in their purchasing of a cell phone.
+Apple devices also have advanced functionalities and higher processor speeds with massive storage so that iPhone users can use small and feature-rich applications developed using Human Interface Guidelines for iOS development.
+This commitment to excellence in iOS and Android app development contributes to the overall appeal and user satisfaction associated with Apple products.

-iOS or Android for Business: Why You Should Say No to iOS?
+Why You Should Say No to iOS?

 Just like anything in this world, there are downfalls to iOS that could lead to businesses reconsidering the platform.
 These are something to consider, especially when thinking of the workplace.